mjmartin62/LLM-spatial-scanner/README.md

  - Ensure you have `gcc`, `make`, and other necessary tools installed.
  - Navigate to 'libraries/VL53L1X/STSW-IMG013/user_lib' and build the STSW-IMG013 driver using make
  - Navigate to 'libraries/Stepper_Motor_Hybrid and build the stepper motor driver using make
+ - If using openAI API, create an environment variable called:  OPENAI_API_KEY

 ## Code and Directory Structure
 LLM-spatial-scanner/